saxenap/install-redis-amazon-linux-centos/README.md

+# Install Redis in Amazon Linux

+> ** Archived Repository**
+> > This repository was created over 13 years ago, originally intended to assist folks new to cloud computing and Infrastructure as Code (before it even had that name!).
+It is now archived and no longer maintained.

 For Redis 2.6 Installation as a Service on Amazon Linux and CentOS:
 Note: Please make sure you have superuser privileges